lbl-neutrino/larpixSlowControls/README.md

 # Building 70-141 CRYOSTAT SLOW CONTROLS

-This code creates a user interface for monitoring Building 70/141 cryostat controls, including:
+This code creates a user interface for monitoring Building 70/141 cryostat controls, including the liquid level, temperature on 6 sensors, pressure inside cryostat, high-voltage and/or current supplied to a test subject (optional), and power supplied to heating strips.

-- liquid level,

-- temperature on 6 sensors

--  pressure inside cryostat

-- high-voltage and/or current supplied to a test subject (optional)

-- power supplied to heating strips

-Steps (detailed below) to monitor Blg 70/141 cryostat controls include:
+Steps (detailed below) to monitor Blg 70-141 cryostat controls include:

 - **Step 1:** Turn on devices